Epoxy Patching Cracks In Limestone

 3. Potential Hazards: VOLATILE AND FLAMMABLE SOLVENT

-4. Available from chemical supply house or hardware
+4. Available from chemical supply house or hardware store.

 D. Limestone Dust